rabbitmq/rabbitmq-website/docs/kubernetes/operator/install-topology-operator.md

     </td>
     <td>
       The default value is false because this variable should NOT be used in production.
-When it is set to true, it exposes a set of debug endpoints on the Operator Pod's metrics port for CPU and <a href="debug-operator.html" target="_blank">memory profiling of the Operator with pprof</a>.
+When it is set to true, it exposes a set of debug endpoints on the Operator Pod's metrics port for CPU and [memory profiling of the Operator with pprof](./debug-operator).
     </td>
     <td>
       The pprof debug endpoint will not be exposed on the Operator Pod.